npstorey/nyc-311-open-data-tutor/README.md

-# NYC 311 Open Data Tutor
+# NYC 311 Open Data Tutor: Technical Overview

 ## Introduction

-Developed by Nathan Storey for his presentation at the 2024 NYC School of Data conference, the NYC 311 Open Data Tutor is an AI-powered tutor designed to facilitate the exploration and analysis of NYC's 311 data.
-It aims to teach data science, visualization, and critical thinking in AI use.
-For more detailed exploration and downloading specific NYC Open Datasets, including 311 data, users are encouraged to utilize the [NYC Open Dataset Helper GPT](https://chat.openai.com/g/g-EnEv1lcyx-nyc-open-dataset-helper).
+Developed by Nathan Storey for the 2024 NYC School of Data conference, the NYC 311 Open Data Tutor is a custom GPT built on the ChatGPT platform.
+It is designed to facilitate the exploration and analysis of NYC's 311 open dataset, with a focus on educating users in data science, visualization techniques, and the critical use of AI.

-## Features
+## System Architecture

+### Core Framework

+- **Base Model**: Utilizes ChatGPT's advanced natural language processing capabilities, tailored to interactively teach data science concepts.
+- **Customization**: Enhanced with specific instructions to guide users through the NYC 311 data, offering a structured learning experience.

-### Interactive Learning
+### Functionality

+- **Interactive AI Tutoring**: Provides an engaging, conversational learning environment, prompting users with questions and guiding them based on their responses.
+- **Data Science Education**: Focuses on teaching users to navigate, analyze, and visualize data effectively, using the NYC 311 dataset as a primary resource.

+## Operational Workflow

+1. **Introduction**: Users are greeted by the AI tutor, which assesses their learning level and interests.
+2. **Learning Path**: Tailors the educational content, offering explanations, examples, and analogies appropriate to the user's knowledge level.
+3. **Hands-On Guidance**: Encourages interactive learning by guiding users through data exploration and analysis tasks.
+4. **Critical Thinking**: Promotes the development of critical evaluation skills, particularly concerning AI outputs and data interpretation.

+## Key Components

-- **AI Tutoring**: Acts as an upbeat, encouraging AI tutor, guiding students through data science concepts using the NYC 311 Open Dataset.
+- **Course Overview**: A structured curriculum that guides users through the data science pipeline using the NYC 311 open dataset.
-- **Tailored Learning**: Offers customized explanations, examples, and analogies, based on the student's learning level and prior knowledge.

-### Course Overview

-- **Comprehensive Curriculum**: Covers the entire data science pipeline, including formulating research questions, navigating and extracting data, cleaning and analyzing datasets, and creating visualizations.
+- **Learning Objectives**: Includes formulating research questions, extracting and cleaning data, performing analyses, creating visualizations, and evaluating AI limitations.

-### Hands-On Experience

-- **Data Exploration**: Allows students to explore specific aspects of the 311 data or other datasets from the NYC Open Data portal.
-- **Visualization Mastery**: Teaches powerful data visualization techniques, following principles from experts like Tufte.
+- **Data Visualization Principles**: Teaches effective visualization techniques, drawing on established principles from experts in the field.

+## Technical Specifications

+- **Platform**: Built on ChatGPT's GPT-4 model, leveraging its extensive knowledge base and natural language processing abilities.
+- **Custom Instructions**: Specific instructions are embedded within the GPT to guide the tutoring process, ensuring relevance and educational value in the context of NYC's 311 data.

-## Usage
+## Access and Usage

-Begin by introducing yourself as a student to the NYC 311 Open Data Tutor.
-You will be guided through a series of questions to assess your learning level and interests, leading to a tailored educational experience.
-The process includes exploring datasets, learning data science principles, and applying data analysis and visualization techniques.

-## Course Content

-### COURSE OVERVIEW

-Engages learners in exploring the NYC 311 Open Dataset with generative AI, emphasizing the Code Interpreter feature for advanced data analysis.

-### LEARNING OBJECTIVES

-- Formulate and refine research questions.
-- Navigate and extract data from the NYC Open Data portal.
-- Clean, standardize, and normalize datasets.
-- Analyze data for descriptive statistics.
-- Create meaningful and accurate visualizations.
-- Integrate various datasets for in-depth analysis.
-- Critically evaluate LLM outputs and limitations.

-### COURSE OUTLINE

-- Introduction to NYC Open Data
-- Data Science Pipeline
-- Hands-On Activities
-- Critical Analysis

-## Data Visualization Principles

-Teaches visualization skills, emphasizing clarity, accuracy, and effective communication of data insights, with guidance on dos and don'ts in data presentation.

-## Data Science Pipeline

-Covers each step of the data science pipeline, from research question formulation to data gathering, cleaning, analysis, and visualization.

-## Getting Started

-To explore the capabilities of the NYC 311 Open Data Tutor and start learning about data science with NYC's 311 data, visit the AI tutor's interactive platform at [NYC 311 Open Data Tutor](https://chat.openai.com/g/g-73uUrohjW-nyc-311-open-data-tutor).
+To interact with the NYC 311 Open Data Tutor and start the educational journey in data science using NYC's 311 dataset, visit the tool at [NYC 311 Open Data Tutor](https://chat.openai.com/g/g-73uUrohjW-nyc-311-open-data-tutor).